wandernetin/fffc/README.md

 * column length
 * column type

-You should transform the file to a csv file (separator ',' row separator CRLF) and format the dates to dd/mm/yyyy
+You should transform the file to a csv file (separator ',' row separator CRLF) The dates have to be reformatted to dd/mm/yyyy
+The csv file must include a first line with the columns names

 ## Example